 This double-crested cormorant in Everglades National Park, Florida, has just caught a fish, grabbing it with its strong beak, which is equipped with a hook.
 (Photo copyright © by Kaj Halberg)

-Khmer relief on the ruins of Bayon, Angkor Thom, Cambodia, depicting a giant fish, which is swallowing a goat. – More pictures from the fascinating Angkor area are found elsewhere on this website, see: Decay.
+This Khmer relief in the ruins of Bayon, Angkor Thom, Cambodia, depicts a giant fish, swallowing a goat. – More pictures from the fascinating Angkor area may be seen on the page Decay.
 (Photo copyright © by Kaj Halberg)

-A blue monkey (Cercopithecus mitis) (left) and an olive baboon (Papio anubis), feeding on swarming termites, which are leaving their mound, Lake Manyara National Park, Tanzania. – Read more about these species, as well as many other monkeys, elsewhere on this website, see Animals: Monkeys and apes.
+A blue monkey (Cercopithecus mitis) (left) and an olive baboon (Papio anubis), feeding on swarming termites, which are leaving their mound, Lake Manyara National Park, Tanzania. – Read more about these species, as well as many other monkeys, on the page Animals: Monkeys and apes.
 (Photo copyright © by Kaj Halberg)

 This cave cricket, Rhaphidophora oophaga, living in a limestone cave in Niah National Park, Sarawak, Borneo, is feeding on a dead bat.
 (Photo copyright © by Kaj Halberg)

-Dogs, feeding on a dead donkey, near Raqqa, Syria. – Read about domestic dogs elsewhere on this website, see Animals: Animals as servants of Man.
+Dogs, feeding on a dead donkey, near Raqqa, Syria.
 (Photo copyright © by Kaj Halberg)

 The African white-backed vulture (Gyps africanus) was once widespread and common in sub-Saharan Africa, occurring from the Sahel zone in West Africa, eastwards to Ethiopia and Somalia, and thence south through East Africa to South Africa and Namibia.
 Sadly, this species is now undergoing a rapid decline.
 The global population has been estimated at 270,000 individuals.